temporalio/documentation/docs/typescript/how-to-define-workflow-parameters-in-typescript.md

   - typescript
 ---

 You can define and pass parameters in your Workflow.
-In this example, you'll define your arguments in your `client.ts` file and pass those parameters to `workflow.ts` through your Workflow function.
+In this example, you define your arguments in your `client.ts` file and pass those parameters to `workflow.ts` through your Workflow function.

 Start a Workflow with the give parameters in the `client.ts` file.
 In this example we use set the `name` parameter to `Temporal` and `born` to `2019`.
 Then set the Task Queue and Workflow Id.